amprakou/Customer-Support-DB/README.md

 # Customer-Support-DB

-A SQL Server database for analyzing customer support operations, employee performance and ticket metrics including five core tables:
+A SQL Server database for analyzing customer support operations, employee performance and ticket metrics.The idea came up from a company I was working for in the past, and the way that team leaders used to evaluate us at the end of the month.
+The database is structured as provided below, including five core tables:

 - Offices – Physical office locations
 - Channels – Geographic regions or countries from which tickets are received